MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ---
-title: AI Builder Licensing- AI Builder | Microsoft Docs
+title: Preview features and trial licenses- AI Builder | Microsoft Docs
-description: Provides information about licensing in AI Builder.
+description: Describes the availability of features in AI Builder for users who have a trial license, or who haven't obtained a license in AI Builder.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 10/01/2019
+ms.date: 10/023/2019
-ms.author: tatn
+ms.author: mfotedar
 ms.reviewer: v-dehaas
 ---

-# AI Builder licensing
+# Preview features and trial licenses

-AI Builder is licensed as an add-on to your PowerApps or Microsoft Flow licenses.
-This means you can start your AI Builder trial after you have a PowerApps or Microsoft Flow license that allows you to create a Common Data Service environment.
+Want to get started using AI Builder?
+Use premium features for a limited time with a trial license, or use preview features without obtaining a license at all.

 ## Preview features